Adding Azure DevOps Repositories

 The user will need Basic access and will need to be added to all of the Projects you'll need review coverage on.

 If possible, we recommend selecting Add all Project access so there's no disruption in service as coverage is needed.
-You'll be able to maintain control for restricting and enabling service for certain repositories through our dashboard (see Step 5).
+You'll be able to maintain control for restricting and enabling service for certain repositories through our dashboard (see ).

 Once the user is aded, an invitation will be sent to the HackerOne implementation team to accept.